Black and White

 ABOUT ME

-Driving Self-Awareness, Driving Results Through Others, Principles of Success, Making Data Projects Work, Importance of Ambidexterity/Adaptability, Ruthless Prioritization, Developing Systems for Consistency, Cultivating Collaboration, Cultivating Partnership Ecologies, Data Translation, Data Governance (and AI), Data Strategy (and AI), Data Skills/Human Skills, Data as an extension of a DEI strategy
+Practical Side of Leading and Implementation/Grounded in Research, Importance of Ambidexterity/Adaptability, Ruthless Prioritization, Developing Systems for Consistency, Cultivating Collaboration, Data Translation, Data Governance (and AI), Data Strategy (and AI), Data Skills/Human Skills, Data as an extension of a DEI strategy…to name a few!

 10 Interview Questions You Can Ask Me